 The lecture series was established in 2007 by Director of Sport Psychology at the Canadian Sport Centre Manitoba, Dr. Adrienne Leslie-Toogood, the year Dr. Cal Botterill retired from teaching at the University of Winnipeg.
 Throughout his career, Dr. Botterill brought professionals to share knowledge with the sport community throughout Manitoba.
 The annual lecture series began in order to honour and continue his tradition.

-The evening includes the presentation of the Jim Henderson dedicated service award in health and performance psychology, presented to a professional with a distinguished history of service provision.
+The afternoon includes the presentation of the Jim Henderson dedicated service award in health and performance psychology, presented to a professional with a distinguished history of service provision.